-School Counselors have met to update the district-wide and building level comprehensive plans for the 2020-2021 school year to reflect the adverse needs of students due to COVID-19.
+School counselors will update the district-wide and building-level comprehensive plans for the 2021-22 school year to reflect the needs of students due to the COVID-19 pandemic.
 The plan includes program objectives, activities, program development and maintenance planning, school counseling curriculum, professional development planning, and evaluation methods based on data analysis to support positive student outcomes.

 K-12 school counselors and the school social worker have created a list of community counseling resources that will be shared with students and parents in the district via email, as well as posted on the District website.
-The District will provide social-emotional, behavior and mental health services to students and families through a designated social-emotional curriculum, remotely as well as in-person and provide referrals to community resources.
+The District will provide social-emotional, behavior and mental health services to students and families through a designated social-emotional curriculum, and provide referrals to community resources.
 In addition, K-12 school counselors and the school social worker will continue to be available to students and families remotely and in-person for one-on-one sessions as needed.
-The K-12 Pupil Personnel Services (PPS) team has created a district-wide referral form for parents and school staff to use to report students in need, whether the concern is behavior, academic, mental health, etc. The PPS team will continue to meet weekly to evaluate referrals and student needs.
-The PPS team will meet with students and refer them to community resources as needed.
-The PPS team will use referral forms that were provided to the team by the specific community counseling resource that the team is referring the student to.

 Faculty and staff will participate in training regarding coping strategies and resiliency as trainings become available.
 Students will also receive coping and resiliency skills education through a social-emotional curriculum taught by the school counselors and the school social worker.